KaminiSabu/scilab2matlab/README.md

 # scilab2matlab

-## Name of Developer -- Kamini Sabu
+### Name of Developer -- Kamini Sabu

-Each file in the repository is named after the function contained in it.
+Each file in this repository contains a function equivalent to the corresponding MATLAB function.

+These function canbe loaded using exec command in scilab.
+Then using the proper syntax, the function can be accessed.
+Function and its corresponding syntax is given below.
+Details about input and output arguments are also given.

 ##### 1) ca2tf -- Convert coupled allpass filter to transfer function form
 ###### Syntax -->

 [b,a,bp]=ca2tf(d1,d2,beta)